-Wccftech’s Best Horror Games of 2019 – Dark and Varied Visions
+Wccftech’s Best Horror Games of 2020 – Scary Games for a Scary Year

-The horror genre is as strong as it’s been in years.
-Here’s hoping the focus on macabre continues beyond 2019 and into the next-generation of gaming.
+The survival horror renaissance that began a few years ago is holding strong.
+Here’s hoping the focus on the creepy continues well into the next-generation of gaming.
 Any good horror games I missed?
 Don’t agree with the top five?
 Hit the comments and hash out your own horror favorites.
-And do check out our previous Action and Adventure 2019 GOTY lists.
+And look forward to more Wccftech GOTY lists over the coming days!

 Stay in the loop